Ohiowa, Nebraska

 Ohiowa is a village in Fillmore County, Nebraska, United States.
 The population was 122 at the 2020 census.

 History

 Ohiowa was platted in 1886 when the railroad was extended to that point.
-A majority of the early settlers being natives of the states of Ohio and Iowa caused the name to be selected.
+The name reflects the origins of the area's settlers from Ohio and Iowa.
 The name of the village is unusual in that it contains the complete names of two states.